LastAncientOne/Stock_Analysis_For_Quant/R_Stock/R_Regression/README.md

 ### Regression Analysis is a statistical method that explore the relationship between two or more variables.
 There many different types of regression analysis; however, they all have one or more independent variables on a dependent variable.

+### MSE, MAE, RMSE, and R-Squared metrics are mainly used to evaluate the prediction error rates and model performance in regression analysis.

 ### Mean Squared Error (MSE)
 Mean Square Error (MSE) is a mean or average of the square of the difference between actual and estimated values.
 Equations: